elagusAMG/react-component-library-starter/README.md

 - Tailwind: A utility-first CSS framework.
 - Storybook: A frontend workshop for building UI components and pages in isolation.
 - Vite: A next generation frontend tooling that runs and builds your library incredibly fast.
-- Vitest: A next generation testing framework. :warning: WIP :warning:
+- Vitest: A next generation testing framework.
 - BiomeJS: A tool that finds and fixes problems in your code + code formatter
 - Husky: A pre-commit hook. :warning: WIP :warning:
 - Github Action: A tool that deploys your Storybook to GitHub page automatically. :warning: WIP :warning: